Global Existence and Diffusive Limits for a Class of Nonlocal Reaction-Diffusion Systems: Proofs of Global Existence Results

-and $j=1,...,m_2$, then $A_j:D(A_j)\to X$ is an unbounded linear operator that generates an analytic semigroup on $X$ \cite{stewart1980}, and hence a strongly continuous semigroup $T_j(t)$ on $X$.
-Consequently, results in \cite{pazy2012semigroups} guarantee that (\ref{eq:2.19}) has a unique maximal solution $(u,U)$ on a maximal interval $[0,T_m)$, where $T_m$ is a positive extended real number, given by
+then $A_j:D(A_j)\to X$ is an unbounded linear operator that generates an analytic semigroup on $X$ \cite{stewart1980}, and hence a strongly continuous semigroup $T_j(t)$ on $X$.
+Consequently, results in \cite{pazy2012semigroups} guarantee that (\ref{eq:2.19}) has a unique maximal solution $u$ on a maximal interval $[0,T_{max})$ where $T_{max}$ is a positive extended real number.
+If $T_{max}=\infty$ then we are done.
+Suppose $0<T_{max}<\infty$.
+Then from \cite{pazy2012semigroups}